mietzen/catch-all-autofill/README.md

 - Upload to Stores
 - CI/CD
 - Refactoring (Duplication, hardcoded stuff, etc.)
-- Check if E-Mail is valid
+- Check if E-Mail is valid or collides with existing
-- Generation options (1-x Words / digits / separator char)
 - Screenshots / screencasts